emmachiospam/APCSFinalProject/README.md

 Angela (5-27): falling motion of the pieces work. can control pace of motion

 Emma (5-29): worked on coloring each block and making sure that the pieces rotate within the grid

+Angela (6-2): successfully bounded next rotations of pieces.

+Angela (6-3): while on zoom call with emma, we sucessfully created new spawn when a piece falls on the very bottom of the grid.
+However, we tried and failed to create a new spawn a piece falls on a neighbor piece.
+For the demo, we kept it at spawning when piece is at bottom